Reference entry

 Is GHRP-2 stronger than GHRP-6 for stimulating growth hormone?

 Yes, GHRP-2 is 2-3 times more potent than GHRP-6 at stimulating GH release.
 However, GHRP-2 causes less appetite stimulation than GHRP-6, making it more tolerable for those sensitive to hunger effects.
-The trade-off is strength versus side effects—GHRP-2 is more powerful with fewer appetite issues.
+The trade-off is strength versus side effects—GHRP-2 is more with fewer appetite issues.

 How much should I dose GHRP-2 with an empty stomach requirement?